-Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized on this 11th day of August, 2023.
+Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized on this 9th day of May, 2024.

-Date: August 11, 2023

-SENTI BIOSCIENCES, INC.
+Date: May 9, 2024

-By: /s/ Timothy Lu, M.D., Ph.D.
+/s/ Timothy s/ Timothy Lu, M.D., Ph.D.

 Name: Timothy Lu, M.D., Ph.D.

-Title: Chief Executive Officer & President
+Title: Chief Executive Officer and President

-By: /s/ Deborah Knobelman, Ph.D.

-Name: Deborah Knobelman, Ph.D.

-Title: Chief Financial Officer and Head of Corporate

-Development
+(Principal Executive Officer and Principal Accounting and Financial Officer)